Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 - Overlap: 100 tokens
 - Splitter: RecursiveCharacterTextSplitter

-**Rationale:** Keeps chunks within common context windows, overlap prevents information loss at boundaries, and recursive splitting preserves semantic coherence.
+**Rationale:** This strategy is optimized to create effective context for the LLM, balancing the need to fit within prompt limits with preserving semantic meaning.
+The overlap prevents loss of critical information at chunk boundaries, while recursive splitting respects the document's inherent structure.

-## Scalability & Production
+## Implementing Scalability and Production Readiness

 ### Horizontal Scaling